w3c/wai-website/pages/standards-guidelines/wcag/wcag3-intro.md

 {% include box.html type="start" h="2" title="Summary" class="full" %}
 {:/}

-Many aspects of W3C Accessibility Guidelines (WCAG) 3 are in an exploratory or developing phase and will change substantially.
+Many aspects of W3C Accessibility Guidelines (WCAG) 3 Draft are in an exploratory or developing phase and will change substantially.

-WCAG 3 will have similar accessibility requirements as WCAG 2.
+WCAG 3 will generally maintain and build on the WCAG 2 accessibility requirements.
 WCAG 3 will have a different structure, different conformance model, and broader scope.

 Please share this page as the starting point for official information about WCAG 3 now and in the future.
 Short link: w3.org/WAI/wcag3